FallDownTheSystem/modern-js/src/pages/new-es-features.md

 :::: c slide two-col

 ::: c
-> What is the exported function?
+> What's the exported function?

 Exported functions are basically just JavaScript wrappers for the underlying WebAssembly functions.
-When you call them the arguments are passed to the function inside your wasm module, the function is invoked, and the result is converted and passed back to JavaScript.
+When you call them, the arguments are passed to the function inside your wasm module, the function is invoked, and the result is converted and passed back to JavaScript.

 We can access the exported functions through the `WebAssembly.Instance.exports` property.
 :::